thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 area.
 Armed activity of any kind, with even the best of intentions, can degenerate easily into factious violence.
 The fate of the
-Maoists in Anantapur in Rayalaseema is a classic instance of this.
+_Maoists_ in Anantapur in Rayalaseema is a classic instance of this.
 More vitally, armed dominion in factious areas calls up private vengeance which the state will not hesitate to encourage.
-The 'Nallamala cobras' who have committed three murders of democratic activists in the last nine months and silenced much of democratic activity in the southern districts constitute
+The '_Nallamala cobras_' who have committed three murders of democratic activists in the last nine months and silenced much of democratic activity in the southern districts constitute